noagurr/-ch11.ipynb-2-hidden-layers/README.md

-this folder includs:
-python file named point2- the expansion of ch11 code with 2 hidden layers. python file named point3&4 which includs comparison between 3 models with 2 hidden layers:
+This folder contains the report for homework 3, including a PDF file titled "Homework 3 Report."

+The "codes" folder includes the following files:
+1) point2.py: This file expands the code from chapter 11 by adding two hidden layers.
-a.
-The extended model from above, with changes according to solution 1 from the lecture
+2) point3&4.py: This file contains a comparison of three models with two hidden layers: a.The extended model mentioned above, modified according to Solution 1 from the lecture.
 b.
-Fully connected ANN in Keras, also according to solution 1 from the lecture.
+A fully connected ANN implemented in Keras, also based on Solution 1 from the lecture.
 c.
-The outputs of mse and acc computations from ch11 of the one hidden layer model.
+Outputs of MSE and accuracy computations from chapter 11 for the one-hidden-layer model.

+For any questions, feel free to contact us:
+Maayan's email: ancona@post.bgu.ac.il
+Noa's email: gurno@post.bgu.ac.il